 This study sensory room will serve as a pilot project to determine how and how often students use this space, gather student feedback and recommendations for improving it, and provide advice on additional study or neurosensory spaces for students with ASD and other neurodiversities, such as ADHD, Tourette's Syndrome, and Asperger's Syndrome, as examples.

 Long term, the PAAC, in consultation with Carroll faculty and staff, will offer recommendations and feedback in the following areas:

 - Who and how to partner with Carroll faculty, local high school teachers and counselors, parents, autism experts, and local and national autism awareness organizations for additional insight and best practices.

 - Contribute to and review ASD programming and curriculum.

 - Identify, host and co-develop training for Carroll staff and faculty.

 - Recommend recruitment and outreach strategies for new students.

-- Identify campus partners, such as Carroll’s new E-Sports team, Faculty and Staff Development, Career Services, Student Affairs, and Department of Diversity, Equity and Inclusion.
+- Identify campus partners, such as Carroll’s new E-Sports team, Faculty and Staff Development, Career Services, Student Life, and Department of Diversity, Equity and Inclusion.

 - Additional areas, as determined by the PAAC.